-Lab reports for my ET106 Science of Sound, ET151 Circuits 1, ET152 Circuits 2, ET161 Linear Electronics, and ET262 Operational Ampifiers courses use the same format.
-Unless otherwise specified, all lab exercises require a non-formal write-up.
-All reports should be neat and legible, although official school paper is not required (nor will it get you brownie points).
+Lab reports for my PH106 Science of Sound, ES291 Electrical Circuits 1, ET151 Circuits 1, ET152 Circuits 2, ET161 Linear Electronics, and ET262 Operational Ampifiers courses use the same format.
+Unless otherwise specified, all lab exercises require a write-up.
+All reports should be neat and legible.
 Standard technical writing style is expected along with proper grammar and spelling.
-This means that you should avoid active voice, first person, personal pronouns, and the like.
+This means that active voice, first person, personal pronouns, and the like should be avoided.
 For example, don't write "I set the power supply to 6 volts".
 Instead use "The power supply was set to 6 volts".
 Reports are an individual endeavor.
 Although it is perfectly fine to discuss your data and experimental results with your lab partner, the creation of the report itself is an individual exercise.
 Plagiarism will not be tolerated.
-A formal report should conform to the following outline (in the order given) and must be word processed/typed:
+A report should conform to the following outline, in the order given:

-7) Final Data Sheet.
+4) Final Data Sheet.
 Include all derived and calculated data.
 Make sure that you include percent deviations for each theory/measurement pair.
 Use Percent Deviation = (Measured-Theory)/Theory * 100, and include the sign.
+Include the model and serial numbers of all test equipment.
+Along with the graphs, this is the second part of the report that you write.
+Until this section is completed, it is not possible to complete an analysis and write the Discussion section.

 Make sure that you leave sufficient space in the margins and between sections for my comments.
-Either 1.5 or double line spacing is fine.
-Multi-page reports must be stapled in the upper left corner.
+1.5 line spacing is fine.
+Multi-page reports should printed single-sided and must be stapled in the upper left corner.
 Paper clips, fold-overs, bits of hook-up wire, etc. are not acceptable.
-Reports are due no later than one week following the date performed.
-The first half-week late creates a one letter grade loss, the second half-week causes a second letter grade loss.
+Reports are due no later than the start of the next lab period following the date performed.
+Late reports are reduced by one letter grade for the first half week late and two letter grades for the second half week.
 Reports are not acceptable beyond one week late.
 Below is the grading standard.

 Grade of A: The report meets or exceeds the assignment particulars.
 The report is neat and professional in appearance, including proper spelling and syntax.
 The analysis is at the appropriate level and of sufficient detail.
 Data tables and graphical data are presented in a clear and concise manner.
 Problem solutions are sufficiently detailed and correct.
 Diagrams have a professional appearance.